 Of course!
 The breast implant will still remain intact, so you don’t need to worry about your implants being ‘squished’.

 10. What happens if I need further testing?

-We offer a one-stop clinic.
-This starts with the mammogram, and if there is any cause for concern an ultrasound will be performed.
-From here, a biopsy will be taken to be examined.
+We provide a one stop clinic if any changes are detected to complement and support personalised care and treatment.
+If there is any cause for concern an ultrasound will be performed and from here a biopsy will be taken to be examined further.